Pupil Premium

 It also includes:

-First introduced in April 2011, the level of the premium in 2011-12 was £488 per pupil; it increased to £600 per pupil in 2012-13 and £1300 per pupil in 2014/2015.
-This amount increased to £1320 in the 2015/2016 academic year and remains at £1320 for this academic year.
-Schools also receive £1,900 for each pupil who:
+First introduced in April 2011, the level of the premium in 2011-12 was £488 per pupil; it increased over the years and now stands at £1,455 in the 2024/2025 academic year.
+Schools also receive £1,899 for each pupil who:

 This money is for schools to decide how to use but should be spent in order to improve educational attainment of children from less privileged backgrounds.